phillmv/okayfail.com-old/_posts/2013-10-22-instagram-fun-profit.md

 layout: post
 title: instagram for fun and profit
 ---
-Back in December 2011, I was approached by [Michael Joffe](http://mwjoffe.tumblr.com/) to make something happen for the early 2012 installment of his [dance party art things](http://www.thegridto.com/life/society/the-nocturne-back-in-the-new-york-groove/), Oui Paris.
+Back in December 2011, I was approached by [Michael Joffe](http://mwjoffe.tumblr.com/) to make something happen for the early 2012 installment of his [dance party art things](http://www.thegridto.com/life/society/the-nocturne-back-in-the-new-york-groove/), this one being called "Oui Paris".

 So, I stuck together some bits of ruby and javascript and made "audiogram", an instagram feed that updates in real time, and Michael threw a dance party around it.